The Wolf of Wall Street poster

 The First Threshold at 41 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This demonstrates the protagonist's commitment to Jordan makes the active choice to found Stratton Oakmont with Donnie and his crew of misfits.
 He commits fully to building an empire on fraud, leaving behind any possibility of legitimate brokerage.
 The "fun and games" of Act 2 begin., moving from reaction to action.

 At 82 minutes, the Midpoint arrives at 46% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat False victory: Jordan appears on the cover of Forbes as "The Wolf of Wall Street."
+Significantly, this crucial beat False victory: Jordan appears on the cover of Forbes as "The Wolf of Wall Street."
 He's achieved ultimate recognition and success.
 However, this publicity catches the attention of FBI Agent Patrick Denham, raising the stakes.
 The fun and games are over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 121 minutes (67% through) represents the emotional nadir.
 Here, Jordan, high on Quaaludes, learns the FBI is tapping his phone and that Brad is wearing a wire.
 In his stupor, he nearly causes Donnie to choke to death.
-The literal "whiff of death" as his best friend almost dies, combined with the realization his empire is crumbling., indicates the protagonist at their lowest point.
+The literal "whiff of death" as his best friend almost dies, combined with the realization his empire is crumbling., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 130 minutes initiates the final act resolution at 72% of the runtime.
 Jordan decides to cooperate with the FBI, agreeing to wear a wire against his friends and partners.
 This should be his redemption moment, but it's framed as cowardice and betrayal - consistent with his corruption arc.
 He chooses self-preservation over loyalty., demonstrating the transformation achieved throughout the journey.